SIDIDENG/SIDIDENG.github.io/README.md

 ## Academic Experience
-### Post-Doctoral Research Fellow at the Department of Mechanical Engineering, University of Michigan (2023 - now)
+### Post-Doctoral Research Fellow at the Department of Mechanical Engineering, University of Michigan (2023 - 2025)
 - **Metalscape Project**: Opportunities and Costs in the Transition to Low Carbon U.S. Metals Industries

   Strategies to decarbonize U.S. aluminum consumption in-line with the climate targets.
 This work is funded by the *Climate Imperative Foundation*.